 Respecting Individual Freedom and Responsibility: The University supports the individual freedoms accorded to our community members.
 However, we believe that with those freedoms come responsibilities to the University and the surrounding community.
-At a minimum, fulfilling those responsibilities requires that individuals understand and act in accordance with University policy and applicable local, state and federal laws.
+At a minimum, fulfilling those responsibilities requires that individuals understand and act in accordance with university policy and applicable local, state and national laws.

 Promoting Health, Safety and Well-Being: The misuse and abuse of alcohol and other drugs pose a serious threat to individuals and the University’s ability to fulfill its educational mission.
 Excessive drinking among St. Cloud State University students is potentially associated with death, sexual assault, violence, injury, property damage, and a host of other negative effects.

-Some employees have a greater responsibility in supporting compliance, including but not limited to, student organization advisers, Community Advisers, Public Safety Officers, and those traveling with students to off-campus events.
+Some employees have a greater responsibility in supporting compliance, including but not limited to, student organization advisors, Community Advisors, Public Safety Officers, and those traveling with students to off campus

-All University employees (non-students) are expected to comply with the employee policy regarding alcohol and other drugs.
-This policy can be found on the Office of Human Resources website, http://www.stcloudstate.edu/humanresources/policies/documents/DrugandAlcohol.pdf
+All university employees (non-students) are expected to comply with the employee policy regarding alcohol and other drugs.
+This policy can be found on the Human Resources web page.

 II.
 St. Cloud State University Alcohol and Other Drug Policy